muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 I then Applied the Mask to extract the Image with our Region of interest.
 For this, I used the cv2 Function cv2.bitwise_and(img, mask) (i.e., Input Image '&' ROI Mask), where img is the Edge detected Image and mask is the Mask that I prepared above.

 The output image of this step on the example image "solidWhiteRight.jpg" and the vertices of the Polygon used for Region of Interest are as below.

 ![Example Input Image](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/Img_outputs/edges_roi.jpg "Image_Input")

 ####  5. Detect Lines [Hough Lines] and draw the Line Segments
 In this stage, we pass the processed image through the Hough transform.
 In basic sense, the Hough transform will process the image and detect, where the pixels form lines.
-If the parameters tuned correctly, this will return the lane lines.
+If the parameters are tuned correctly, this will return our lane lines.

 In this step, the Line Segments are detected using the cv2 Function cv2.HoughLinesP(img, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap), Here,